Adeseye/PROJECT-6/project6.md

 Finally type *y* to confirm to proceed.

-Do this for the next 2 disk
+Do this for the next 2 disk.

 ![alt text](./Images/Second%20Attempt/sudo%20gdisk%20dev%20xvdf%20step%201.JPG)